Blasanka/paypal_flutter_sdk/README.md

       /// [currency] default to USD
       /// [description] default to empty string "" Future<String> payWithPayPal({@required double amount, @required String description, String currency}) async {//..

+You can get the client id from your paypal developer account dashboard.